 Standing Up Against Fossil Fuel Plastic

-Pines opposes using plastic bottles and tubs to package green superfoods.
-For more than 80 years, quality green superfood brands packaged in earth-friendly amber glass bottles.
+Pines opposes using plastic bottles and tubs to package green super foods.
+For more than 80 years, quality green super food brands are packaged in earth-friendly amber glass bottles.
 Those brands used special metal caps that allowed the company to remove the oxygen from each bottle.
 That safeguard prevented nutrient and color loss for the product.
 It also prevented pollution from the plastic.
 Pines is the only green superfood company that still uses oxygen-free glass bottles.
-In recent years, most companies package in plastic tubs and bottles made from fossil fuel for green superfoods.
+In recent years, most companies package in plastic tubs and bottles made from fossil fuel for green super foods.
 Plastic exposes the product to fossil fuel toxins.
 Further, plastic provides no protection against oxidation.
 Products in these cheap plastic bottles lose their green color and nutrition.

 Together We Can Make a Difference